lefth/jiffy/README.md

                                      This saves a little time in some circumstances --x265                       Use x265 instead of aom-av1.
 This is true by default with --animation
+        --reference                  Use x264 to make a high quality (high space) fast encode
 ```

 ### Environment variables